2023 Solar Incentives Guide for Herriman, UT - Tax Credits & Rebates

 Federal Solar Incentives

 In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-The new Clean Energy Credit is valid until 2035.
-Homeowners can now apply for a 30% credit for solar systems installed between 2022 and 2032.
-This new credit will then decrease annually until it expires.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.
+The Clean Energy Credit lasts until 2035.
+Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit.
+The amount will then decrease slightly each year until the current program ends.
+The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.

 State & Local Solar Incentives

 In addition to those provided at the federal level, there are often also state solar incentives.
-Tax credits, rebates and more might be available at a more local level.
-Some incentives are ongoing, while others might only be available for a limited time.
-They might be given by the Utah government, or by your county or municipality.
+Tax credits, rebates and more can be offered at a more local level.
+Certain incentives are ongoing, while others are available for a limited time.
+These incentives may be given by the Utah government, or by your county or municipality.

 Next Steps for Installing Solar in Herriman